populse/capsul/completion.md

 ## Datasets and relative directory reference

 In Capsul, during a process creation, the authors can define how many different datasets the process will use.
 For instance, a normalization process could be defined with three datasets : one for input data, one for output data and one containing normalization templates.
 Except the list of datasets, no other information is known about them at process creation time (neither the base path of the dataset nor the schema it uses).
 Therefore, a process simply defines one name for each dataset it uses.
-By default, two datasets are defined : ̀input` for input files and `output`for output files.
+By default, two datasets are defined : ̀`input` for input files and `output`for output files.
 But a processes can define there own dataset symbolic names.
 For instance `SPM templates` could be used to designate the directory containing the template images bundled with the SPM software.
 Of course, it is necessary that all processes uses the same symbolic name for a given directory.

 To ba able to do something with a dataset name, one must know two things:
 * What is the path of the base directory for this dataset ?